bagdeabhishek/bagdeabhishek.github.io/musings/delegating-tasks-to-smaller-models-without-losing-quality/index.md

 - Turn failures into eval cases.

 #### Best first specializations for the local model
-If you want immediate leverage, do not start with “local autonomous coding agent.”
+If you want immediate leverage, do not start with "local autonomous coding agent."
 Start with these:

 1. **repo explorer / file ranker**
 2. **diff summarizer**